Location: Virtual Event in 2020

 Runners will choose their own course with the guidelines below.

-Results will be tabulated on October 19th and awards, results, and swag will be sent out during the week of October 19th.
+Awards, results, and swag will be mailed out during the week of November 1st.

 Each participant will receive a Dual Duel Keychain wallet.